erikeldridge/app-quality-cookbook/tools/github.md

 The clone is aware of the repository it was cloned from, so we can push our changes back to it.

 Follow [Github's documentation for working with remote repositories](https://help.github.com/articles/fetching-a-remote/), which describes cloning.

+## Related

+We're using Github for this book, but [Bitbucket](https://bitbucket.org/) is a comparable product.